Operator learning for models of tear film breakup: Discussion

 \section{Discussion}

+For this study, we used operator learning for the map between time series of the FL intensity and the film thickness and osmolarity.
+These outputs have clear physical significance, while the parameters of a particular mathematical model have a more indirect interpretation.
+However, one could instead train for the functional mapping to model parameter values and then simulate the model to obtain the outputs, as in a traditional inverse method, if the parameter values themselves are of interest.

+In a broad sense, the primary task of learning the operator is to distinguish between thinning due to evaporation and thinning due to flow.
+Evaporative thinning tends to be slow---modeled mathematically as linear decrease---while thinning due to shear flow is exponential in nature, but the rates need not be clearly distinct in every case.
+Distinguishing between these effects is complicated by the interaction between $h$ and $c$ in producing the FL intensity $I$.

 Multiple operator learning methods were trained on datasets comprising simulations of ODE models and of PDE models.
-Performance, as measured on synthetic test data, did not depend strongly on the particular learning method or architecture used---broadly speaking, 1-2 digits of normwise accuracy were found in most cases.
-Given that each training set was generated from a six-dimensional parameter space, and the weak dependence on the learning method, we speculate that the accuracy of the predictions is limited mainly by the nature of the underlying mapping from a single-spot fluorescent intensity time series to thickness and osmolarity---that is, by the inherent identifiability of the dependent quantities on FL data presented in this form.
+Performance, as measured on synthetic test data, did not depend strongly on the particular learning method or architecture used: 1--2 digits of rRMSE accuracy were found in most cases.
+Given the weak dependence on the learning method, we speculate that the accuracy of the predictions is limited mainly by the inherent identifiability of the dependent quantities from FL data presented in this form.

-Compared to the inverse problem predictions of~\cite{driscollFittingODEModels2023} on experimental data, the ML predictions based on the same ODE model are much less likely to predict minor change in osmolarity simultaneously with substantial thinning, and large osmolarity simultaneously with little thinning.
-Differences in osmolarity predictions appear most often in what~\cite{driscollFittingODEModels2023} describes as flow-dominated, zero-evaporation instances, while differences in thickness predictions also occur for strongly evaporative instances.
+Compared to the inverse problem predictions of~\citet{driscollFittingODEModels2023} on experimental data, the ML predictions based on the same ODE model are much less likely to predict minor change in osmolarity simultaneously with substantial thinning, and large osmolarity simultaneously with little thinning.
+Differences in osmolarity predictions appear most often in what~\citet{driscollFittingODEModels2023} describes as flow-dominated, zero-evaporation instances, while differences in thickness predictions also occur for strongly evaporative instances.
 One possibility is that the standard ODE inverse problem can be more easily induced to produce solution types that play a small role in the full solution set.
 Since the underlying physical realities are unknown, we cannot determine whether such results represent appropriate inverse problem responses or a manifestation of overfitting in the standard inverse problem.